 Appeal.
-A request for a review of the floodplain administrator's or building official's interpretation of any provision of this chapter or a request for a variance.
+A request for a review of the floodplain administrator's interpretation of any provision of this chapter.

 ASCE 24.
 A standard titled "Flood Resistant Design and Construction" that is referenced by the Florida Building Code.
 ASCE 24 is developed and published by the American Society of Civil Engineers, Reston, VA.